 Once you have determined whom you are going to sue and how much, go to the Clerk of Courts Office to fill out a Small Claims complaint form, or download a Small Claims complaint form from the Court's website.
-Your complaint form cannot be filed electronically.
 The complaint form must be filed at the Clerk's Office.
-The Clerk's Office is located inside the Miamisburg Civic Center at 10 N. First Street, Miamisburg, Ohio 45342 .
-You will pay the appropriate court fees when you file your case.
+The Clerk's Office is located inside the Miamisburg Civic Center at 10 N. First Street, Miamisburg, OH.
+You will pay the appropriate court fees when you file your case, or you may also pay and file through our E-file system to avoid mailing or a trip to our courthouse.
 The Clerk and Deputy Clerks are not attorneys and cannot give you legal advice.